Single-Cell Deep Clustering Method Assisted by Exogenous Gene Information: A Novel Approach to Identifying Cell Types: Methods

-To accurately learn the cell-to-cell graph information, we designed a graph-based autoencoder(GAT) enhanced by an attention mechanism to fully capture the cell signaling patterns and cell-to-cell relationships.
-The input feature matrix ${X}_{cell}$ is encoded to produce the cell embedding ${Z}_{cell}$, which is obtained with the following equation:
+To accurately learn the cell-to-cell graph information, we designed a graph-based autoencoder (GAT) enhanced by an attention mechanism to fully capture the cell signaling patterns and cell-to-cell relationships.
+The original feature matrix $\mathbf{X}$, after undergoing principal component analysis (PCA) reduction, yields the dimensionally reduced matrix.
+The reduced matrix $\mathbf{\hat{X}}$ is encoded to produce the cell embedding, obtained with the following equation:

-The encoding weight parameter matrix ${W}_{E}$ in GAT is composed of learnable parameters that map the input to the bottleneck layer.
-During training, each element of ${W}_{E}$ can be adjusted.
-The nonlinear activation function $\sigma$ enables the neural network to learn complex patterns and features.
+the encoding weight parameter matrix $\mathbf{W}_{e}^{c} $ in the Graph Attention Network (GAT) consists of learnable parameters that map the input features to the bottleneck layer.
+During training, each element of $\mathbf{W}_{e}^{c} $ is subject to adjustment.
+The nonlinear activation function $\sigma$ facilitates the neural network's ability to learn complex patterns and features.

-The embedding ${Z}{cell}$ obtained from GAT is then fused with the embedding generated from the gene-to-gene graph, denoted as ${Z}{gene}$.
-This process is performed as follows:
+Subsequently, the embedding $\mathbf{H}_{c}$, derived from the GAT, is integrated with the embedding produced by the gene graph, which is denoted as $\mathbf{H}_{g}$.
+This fusion process is executed as follows:

-The shared embedding of the two graphs is denoted by ${Z}_{F}$, and the concatenation operation is denoted by $||$.
-The nonlinear activation function $\sigma$ is the same as described above.
+the shared embedding of the two graphs is represented as $\mathbf{H}_{fusion}$, and the concatenation operation is represented using $||$.
+The nonlinear activation function $\sigma$ remains the same as previously described.
+Subsequently, the decoding module reconstructs the shared embedding, expressible as: